-MPT Operating Partnership, L.P. ("Opco") may issue senior debt securities in one or more series, and MPT Finance Corporation ("Finco") is expected to be a co-issuer of any such series.
-Finco is a wholly-owned subsidiary of OpCo.
-Finco has no assets and does not and will not conduct any operations or have any employees.
-It was formed for the sole purpose of acting as an issuer or co-obligor of debt securities that OpCo may issue from time to time.
-When used in this section "Description of Certain Debt Securities," the terms "we," "us," "our" and "Issuers" refer jointly to OpCo and Finco.
-The term "Parent" as used in this section refers only to Medical Properties Trust, Inc. and not to any of its subsidiaries.
+The Operating Partnership may issue senior debt securities in one or more series, and MPT Finance Corp. is expected to be a co-issuer of any such series.
+MPT Finance Corp. is a wholly-owned subsidiary of the Operating Partnership.
+MPT Finance Corp. has no assets and does not and will not conduct any operations or have any employees.
+It was formed for the sole purpose of acting as an issuer or co-obligor of debt securities that the Operating Partnership may issue from time to time.

-If we offer debt securities covered by this registration statement, we will issue them under a base indenture, dated as of October 10, 2013, by and among the Issuers, the Parent, as guarantor, certain subsidiaries of OpCo party thereto and Wilmington Trust, National Association, as trustee, which will be amended and supplemented by a supplemental indenture to create the form and terms of each series of debt securities that may be issued, offered and sold hereunder.
+If we offer debt securities covered by this registration statement, we will issue them under a base indenture, dated as of October 10, 2013, by and among the Issuers, the Parent, as guarantor, certain subsidiaries of the Operating Partnership party thereto and Wilmington Trust, National Association, as trustee, which will be amended and supplemented by a supplemental indenture to create the form and terms of each series of debt securities that may be issued, offered and sold hereunder.
 The base indenture is filed as an exhibit to the registration statement of which this prospectus is a part, and any supplemental indenture will be filed as an exhibit to a document incorporated by reference herein, in connection with the issuance of any new series of debt securities offered and sold hereunder.
-We refer to the base indenture, as amended and supplemented by each supplemental indenture applicable to a series of debt securities issued thereunder and offered hereby, as an "indenture."
-We urge you to read the base and relevant supplemental indenture because these documents, and not the summary below, will define your rights as a holder of debt securities.
+We refer to the base indenture, as amended and supplemented by each supplemental indenture applicable to a series of debt securities issued thereunder and offered hereby, as an "indenture".
+We urge you to read the base indenture and relevant supplemental indenture because these documents, and not the summary below, will define your rights as a holder of debt securities.
 Capitalized terms used in the summary have the meanings specified in the indenture.